-Mr. Allen McKee, a U.S. citizen, has an extensive background in international finance and investment management.
+Mr. Allen P. McKee, a US citizen, appointed to the board in 2009 and subsequently elected to serve until 2012, has an extensive background in investment evaluation and management as well as international finance.
 He has been an advisor to Fal Holdings Arabia Co.
-Ltd, Riyadh, since its inception in 1977.
-Mr. McKee served as President of Montgomery Associates Inc, a firm focusing on both venture-stage companies and real estate.
-He has been an advisor to companies seeking funding through the International Finance Corp and regional development banks.
-Mr McKee was vice president and investment officer with two bank-related international venture firms, and earlier he headed the Middle East banking group at Bank of America.
-He holds a BA in Economics from the University of Michigan and an MBA in Finance from the University of California, Berkeley.

-Mr. McKee was appointed to the Board of AMAK in 2009.
+Ltd., Riyadh, since its inception in 1977.
+Mr. McKee served as president of Montgomery Associates Inc. from 1975-2000, a firm focusing on both venture-stage companies and real property investments.
+From 1974-78 he was an advisor to companies seeking funding through the International Finance Corp (World Bank Group) and regional development banks.
+From 1971-74, Mr. McKee served as vice president of Union International (Union Bank's international venture subsidiary) and previously was investment officer with BankAmerica International Financial Corp.
+From 1967-70 he was area relations officer on the headquarters staff overseeing the Middle East banking group at Bank of America.
+He holds a Bachelor of Arts Degree in Economics from the University of Michigan (1964) and a Masters of Business Administration Degree in Finance from the University of California, Berkeley (1971).
+Mr. McKee served as a naval officer in the US Pacific Fleet from 1964-67.
+He was appointed to the Board of AMAK in 2009 and serves on the audit, nominations and compensation committees of the Company, chairing the latter.
+We believe that his knowledge of the Middle East and finance and accounting provide a critical resource and skill set to our board of directors.